DeiInvictus/deiinvictus.github.io/_posts/2024-02-01-predestination-and-election.markdown

 <sup>🟡 Demonstrated as possible by Heisenberg's Uncertainty Principle.</sup>

 This view posits that not all events are determined by preceding causes, allowing for randomness or chance.
 Indeterminism opens the door for a form of free will, as it suggests that some events (including human decisions) can occur without being predetermined.
+Dr. Michio Kaku, a theoretical physicist and co-founder of string field theory, emphasizes the implications of Heisenberg's Uncertainty Principle on free will:

 > ...
 Heisenberg then comes along and proposes the Heisenberg Uncertainty Principle and says: &ldquo;Nonsense.
 There is uncertainty.
 You don’t know where the electron is.
 It could be here, here or many places simultaneously.&rdquo; This of course Einstein hated because he said God doesn’t play dice with the universe.
 Well hey, get used to it.
 Einstein was wrong.
 God does play dice.
 Every time we look at an electron it moves.
 There is uncertainty with regards to the position of the electron.
 >